-Systems using code pages to provide diacritics must convert all characters above character codes 128 to its ANSEL representation for that code page.
+Systems using code pages to support diacritical characters must convert all characters above character codes 128 to its ANSEL representation for that code page.

 Most of the genealogy systems developed so far use ASCII, ANSEL, or both.
 ANSEL accommodates the set of Latin-based languages, as explained below.